ReVanced-Extended-Community/.github/profile/README.md

 ## What is ReVanced Extended?

 ReVanced Extended is a derivative project of ReVanced of just patches made for YouTube, YT Music, and Reddit.
-ReVanced Extended has some extra features on top of what ReVanced offers and was developed independently by [inotia00](https://github.com/inotia00).
-The project was [discontinued](https://github.com/inotia00/revanced-documentation/wiki/Announcement) on August 5th, 2023.
+ReVanced Extended has some extra features on top of what ReVanced offers and is developed independently by [inotia00](https://github.com/inotia00).

 ## ReVanced Extended Community